synapsecns/sanguine/packages/docs/docs/consensus/synapsemessaging.md

 This means that when a remote chain hears about the state of another chain, it will get a rough idea of the going rate of gas.

-Thus, when a message is sent from chain A to chain B, chain A will estimate the cost of gas on the Syanpse chain and also the cost of gas on chain B, and it will collect a sufficient amount to cover the gas required to execute the message.
+Thus, when a message is sent from chain A to chain B, chain A will estimate the cost of gas on the Synapse chain and also the cost of gas on chain B, and it will collect a sufficient amount to cover the gas required to execute the message.